JosephG631/JosephG631/README.md

 - 👋 Hi, I’m @JosephG631
 - 👀 I’m interested in  AI & gameplay programming
 - 🌱 I’m currently expanding my knowledge of AI within UE5
--     All work before septemer 2022 has been uploaded in bulk, see portfolio for dates
+-     All work before September 2022 has been uploaded in bulk, see portfolio for dates
 - 📫 Contact me via LinkedIn or twitter: https://linktr.ee/josephgilmore

 <!---